andrewypang/CIS-5200-Systems-Analysis-and-Design_Woo/code/how-to-run-and-export.md

 rm 00000*_0
 ```

-# Teammate Version: Querying Shared Hive Tables and Exporting Results
+# Querying from Others: Querying Shared Hive Tables and Exporting Results

-This template is for teammates who want to query tables created under the `apang5` Hive database and export their own results.
+This template is for teammates who want to query tables created by others.
+The following will use `apang5` Hive database as an example and export their own results.

 Replace: